Adam Elliott: Sex scandal

 Best friend and former teammate Michael Lichaa caught his fiancée performing oral sex on Elliott, the court heard in 2022.
 Lichaa was taken to hospital with serious arm injuries from the altercation, after punching a window in an alcohol-fuelled rage.
 The incident, which was initially reported simply as "making out", drew comparisons to Australian rules footballer Wayne Carey, who infamously had sex with the wife of then-teammate and best friend Anthony Stevens in 2002 and was ousted from North Melbourne Football Club in disgrace.

-"I couldn’t get the image of my fiancee performing oral sex on my best friend out of my mind," Lichaa told the court.
+"I couldn't get the image of my fiancée performing oral sex on my best friend out of my mind," Lichaa told the court.
 Lichaa lost 2.5 litres of blood after punching a window with his hand, with police describing the scene as a "bloodfest".
-Concerned neighbours, who reported hearing a man scream "I’m going to f***ing kill her", called triple zero.
+Concerned neighbours, who reported hearing a man scream "I'm going to f***ing kill her", called triple zero.